sadanandv/CS5001EvolutionaryComputing/README.md

 ix.
 Best First Search

-All the algorithms have been individually defined in seperate files.
-A menu driven program has also been written in the 'pipeline.py' file in which a graph can be inputted and based on the algorithm selected, a path will be returned.
+All the algorithms have been individually defined in separate files.
+A menu-driven program has been written in the 'pipeline.py' file in which a graph can be inputted and based on the algorithm selected, a path will be returned.

+A C++ version of the pipeline has also been included in the directory.